-- ❖ What are the relationship between credit policy and performance in Equity bank? - To what extent has commercial banks reviewed their credit policy in regard to performance? - ❖ What are the impacts of credit policy on the performance of Equity bank? - ❖ What are the roles of credit policy towards performance of Equity bank?
+- 1. What is the relationship between credit policy and performance in Stanbic bank? - 2.
+How can credit policy be improved in commercial banks? - 3.
+Do credit policies used by employees exist in Stanbic bank? - 4.
+What is the impact of credit policy towards performance of Stanbic bank?

-1.6 Scope of study.
+1.6 Scope of Study.

-The research focused on the aspects of credit management policy of the performance of commercial banks in Kenya but it will be restricted to Equity bank in Kisumu for the period between 2005- 2007 due to limit time and scarcity of resources.
-The data collection took two month, of which data analysis followed.
+The research focused on the aspects of credit management policy of the performance of commercial banks in Uganda but it was restricted to Stanbic bank in Rukungiri for the period between 2013-2014 data collection and analysis took one month

-1.7 Significance of the study.
+1.7 Significance of the Study.

-- It gave an insight into the management of the credit function by Equity banks of Kenya as well recommendations that helped them better their performance. - The research helped the clients on how, when and where to invest and in calculating the risk for high returns. - This study benefited scholars and academicians with particular interest in credit management policies in banking industries as well as acting as secondary data for future researchers.
+- i) It gave an insight into the management of the credit function by stanbic banks of Uganda as well recommendations that helped them better their performance. - ii) The study helped the clients on how, when and where to invest and in calculating the risk for high returns. - iii) The study may benefit scholars and academicians with particular interest in credit management policies in banking industries as well as acting as secondary data for future researchers.

-1.8 The conceptual framework.
+1.8 Limitation